Refactorings by Stakeholder Concerns

 (Hide Details )

-Architectural principles such as single responsibility and independent deployability can guide the selection of refactoring.
-Some are affected positively, others negatively.
-The POINT principles for API design (purposeful, style-oriented, isolated, channel-neutral, and T-shaped) belong to this category; moving an operation to another endpoint can improve P, O, and I (but might harm T when looking at a single endpoint and not an entire API).
-Some principles might be style-defining (for instance, statelessness of interactions in REST), which makes it even more important to adhere and stick to them during design and evolution.
+Principles such as single responsibility and independent deployability can guide the selection of refactorings.
+Some principles are affected positively, others negatively.
+With respect to the POINT principles for API design (purposeful, style-oriented, isolated, channel-neutral, and T-shaped), moving an operation to another endpoint can improve P, O, and I (but might harm T when looking at a single endpoint and not an entire API).
+Note that some principles might be defining an architectural style; for instance, statelessness of interactions in REST.
+Such prominent role makes it even more important to adhere to a principle during design, and stick to its evolution.

 Information Hiding